farkasmate/pi-camera/libcamera-c_api/README.md

 ## Building

 `libcamera-sys` requires [libcamera](https://libcamera.org/) installed and accessible via pkg-config.
 Check official [getting started guide](https://libcamera.org/getting-started.html) on how to build libcamera.
 Note that we don't have a release schedule tied to libcamera yet so breaking changes are likely.
 This also means that any binary distributions (e.g. in Ubuntu 22.04) will likely be too old.
-This crate is known to build with libcamera  `v0.1.0`.
+This crate is known to build with libcamera `v0.4.0` and up.

 No other special dependencies are needed.
 All crates can be built from the root workspace dir with `cargo build`.